Michaelangel007/buddhabrot/README.md

 # Compiling

-   On Linux or OSX type: `make`
+ On Linux or OSX type: `make` The makefile will detect the OS and use the right flags.

-   The makefile will detect the OS and use the right flags.
+ For Windows, Microsoft^TM Visual Studio Solution and Project will be provided soon.

 # Benchmarks (min:sec) (Lower is Better)